 Month Four and Beyond

 I am not sure if Month Four deserves a whole blog post or even a theme.
 Other than settled.
-Now that the rush of finding of our new home, establishing ourselves here in Regensburg, furnishing our home, and enjoying the holiday season, things have settled a bit.
+Now that the rush of finding our new home, establishing ourselves here in Regensburg, furnishing our home, and enjoying the holiday season, things have settled a bit.

 So I guess we’ll call Month Four, Settled.